A Private Itinerary · Vieques, Puerto Rico

 Mosquito Pier snorkeling

-The island's best shore snorkel — turtles, rays, reef fish, no boat needed.
+The island's best shore snorkel for turtles, rays, and reef fish, no boat needed.

 Dinner at El Quenepo

-Chef-led Caribbean tasting on the malecón.
-The single best dinner on the island.
+Chef-led Caribbean tasting on the malecón and the single best dinner on the island.

 The whole point